Brenna Dowell

-Brenna Dowell (born March 4, 1996) is a former American artistic gymnast.
-She was a member of the gold medal-winning U.S. team at the 2015 World Artistic Gymnastics Championships.
-A prevalent gymnast on the National scene throughout the 2010s, Dowell has combined elite and collegiate gymnastics; she deferred her sophomore season with the Oklahoma Sooners in order to make a bid for the 2016 Summer Olympics team.
+Brenna Dowell (born March 4, 1996) is an American former artistic gymnast.
+She was a member of the gold medal-winning team at the 2015 World Championships.
+She competed collegiately for the Oklahoma Sooners where she was a four-time national champion.

 Personal life

 Dowell was born in Kansas City, Missouri, in 1996 to Michael and Carole Dowell.
 Dowell began gymnastics in 1997 after her mother enrolled her in a flip flop class.
-Dowell has three sisters, Carey, Jacey and Lauren.
-During her club career she was a student at Odessa (MO) High School.
-Dowell graduated in 2014.
-In fall of 2014, she began studies at the University of Oklahoma, where she competes with the university's NCAA gymnastics team.
-Before her college gymnastics experience she was coached by Al Fong and Armine Barutyan and trained at the Great American Gymnastics Express.
+Dowell has three sisters, Carey, Jacey, and Lauren.
+During her club career she was a student at Odessa (Missouri) High School.
+She trained at the Great American Gymnastics Expressunder coaches Al Fong and Armine Barutyan.
+After graduating high school in 2014, she entered the University of Oklahoma, where she competed with the university's NCAA gymnastics team.

 Junior career

-2009
+2009–2011

-Dowell started her elite junior in 2009.
-At the 2009 CoverGirl Classic, Dowell finished 13th in the All Around and 8th on Vault.
-At the Visa Championships, Dowell finished 19th in the All Around.
+Dowell started as an elite junior in 2009.
+At the 2009 CoverGirl Classic, Dowell finished thirteenth in the all-around and eighth on vault.
+At the Visa Championships, she finished nineteenth in the all-around.

-2010

 Dowell continued her elite junior career in 2010.
 At the 2010 Visa Championships, Dowell finished fourth on uneven bars.

-2011

 In 2011, Dowell competed at the CoverGirl Classic and was fifth all-around, third on vault, and fifth on uneven bars.
 At the Visa Championships, Dowell was sixth all-around, fifth on vault, sixth on uneven bars, and eighth on floor exercise.